isha-73/Escrow-HackWeb3/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Change into the project directory
-3. Install dependencies: `npm install`
+3. Install dependencies: `yarn`

+<h2>Setting Up Contract🛠️</h2>

+1. `cd contract`
+2. Install dependencies: `yarn`
+3. Compile and deploy the contract: `npx hardhat run scripts/deploy.js --network localhost`
+4. Change the contract address in `CONTRACT ADDRESS` in `components/ConnectProvider.js` to the address of the deployed contract.

 <h2>Usage 🚀</h2>

-1. Start the development server: `npm run dev`
+1. Start the development server: `yarn dev`
 2. Access the application at `http://localhost:3000`

 <h2>License 📄</h2>

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ---